AndrewEllis93/Print-Tuning-Guide/README.md

     - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.
     - **(!)
 Ensure that you are homing Z again after QGL**, as QGL throws off Z height.
     - See the previous section for V2.

+- For Klicky Auto Z Calibration:
+    - Ensure that none of your magnets are loose.
+    - Ensure that your `Calibrate_Z` macro is hitting the *body* of the Klicky switch on the Z endstop, *not* the button of the Klicky switch.
+    - Try `PROBE_ACCURACY` and check how accurate your switch is.
+Sometimes you may need to try multiple switches to find the "best" one.
 ### Both
 - **(!)
 On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for *at least* an hour.** \
 Z will drift upwards as the frame and gantry thermally expand with chamber heat.
 This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up *as it prints*.